Skip to main content

 You configure which attributes drive automatic families in Settings → Product Families.
 Each entry points at a single attribute whose value will be used as the family key.
 Layers supports three kinds of attributes as family sources:

-• Direct product fields and nested keys — for example, vendor, custom.style_code, or named_tags.color.
+• Direct product fields and nested keys - for example, vendor, a style code metafield, or a named tag.

-• Calculated attributes — any attribute with a code that starts with calculated., such as calculated.style_group.
-The calculated attribute is evaluated per product and its string result becomes the family key.
+• Computed attributes - any computed attribute that returns a single value.
+The computed attribute is evaluated per product and its string result becomes the family key.

 • Metafields - Shopify metafields synced into your catalog.